All Episodes

 I understand the arguments.

-Uh we had actually a pretty good debate both on radio and TV last night with Congressman Bishop of North Carolina.
+We had actually a pretty good debate both on radio and TV last night with Congressman Bishop of North Carolina, good guy, like him.

-Speaker Gingrich's argument is this is a good start, and that that was a pr that between him and Clinton, it was a process.
+Speaker Gingrich's argument is this is a good start and that was a that between him and Clinton, it was a process.

-I remember all of those arguments, and a lot of them uh you know were built around the the the rate of growth, like for example, with with Medicare.
+I remember all of those arguments and a lot of them were built around the rate of growth.

-Increasing spending every year for seven years, seven percent is not a cut, Senator.
+Increasing spending every year for seven years, 7% is not a cut, Senator.

 That's exactly right.

-And there's an argument to be made that a clean raise of the debt ceiling for thirty days would have been better than this.
+And there's an argument to be made that a clean raise of the debt ceiling for 30 days would have been better than this.

 Raising the debt ceiling an unlimited amount for two years takes all pressure to conserve dollars, takes away all pressure.